 Trailers are currently YouTube links, so they open either the YouTube app (if installed) or Safari.
 I will probably change this to open a Safari sheet instead, so that users don’t have to leave the app.

 A fun addition to this app was to build Chromecast support with the

 GoogleCast library.
-If the user starts the app and gives it permission to detect Chromecast devices, a Chromecast button is presented whenever a Chromecast device is available on the same network.
+If a user gives the app permission to detect Chromecast devices, a cast button is presented when a Chromecast device is available on the same network.